praveenscience/Internship-LMS-FrontEnd/ReadMe.md

 ### Bridging the Gap

-This program helps the intern, interact with the Recruiters & Managers, effectively by providing social media handles.
+This program helps the intern interact with the Recruiters & Managers, effectively by providing social media handles.
 Also, the interns get a chance to exhibit their work by sharing their GitHub, LinkedIn profiles with their recruiters.

 ### Couple of Favours